Alex3DLabs/Klipper_Configs/Voron/Sensorless_Homing/ReadMe.md

 Both are running BTT TMC2209 stepper drivers on X & Y

-I foloowed this guide https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html
+I followed this guide https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html

 But it wasn't all I needed for my Trident as I am running the Beacon 3d Scanning probe